-Mrs T. Wakefield, Chair of Teaching & Learning & Wellbeing Committee

-The BJS Federation of Schools understands the importance of its responsibility to safeguard and promote the welfare of children.
+Mrs T. Wakefield, Chair of Teaching & Learning & Wellbeing Committee and promote the welfare of children.
 Pupils may require assistance with intimate care as a result of their age, medical needs or due to having SEND.
 In all instances, effective safeguarding procedures are of paramount importance.